aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-5.md

 UPDATE: Tuesday February 18 2014 1837:

 Yep.
 I had the output voltage wrong.
-I didn't realize you could have a different Vcc and Vs --Vs being the voltage on the output pin-- on he comparator.
+I didn't realize you could have a different Vcc and Vs --Vs being the voltage on the output pin-- on the comparator.
 After doing that, I've got a nice, clean 5V and 0V line.
 And the data is now starting to look somewhat random.
 Still getting what (seems) to be some pattern though.
 Going to let it collect for tonight and see what